Paul’s Two-Year Roman Imprisonment

-When Paul wrote to the saints in Rome from Corinth (in Greece) during the course of his third missionary journey (cf. Acts 20:2; Romans 16:23), he had expressed an intense longing to visit these Christians (Romans 1:10-11; 15:22ff).
+When Paul wrote to the saints in Rome from Corinth (in Greece) during the course of his third missionary journey (cf. Acts 20:2; Rom.
+16:23), he had expressed an intense longing to visit these Christians (Rom.
+1:10-11; 15:22ff).
 What an evangelistic opportunity this could be!
 Little did he realize exactly how, in the providential scheme of things, his goal would be fulfilled.

 The Chain of Events that Led to Rome

 The apostle’s third missionary campaign ended in Jerusalem, as he, in the company of other brethren (cf. Acts 20:4), brought to the holy city a contribution for the poor of that region (cf. Acts 24:17).
 Paul was happily embraced by the brothers in Jerusalem, but they presented him with a problem.
 His reputation had preceded him!
 The report had spread abroad that the apostle was antagonistic to the Jewish system.
 Accordingly, in order to disarm a volatile situation, Paul, having been in recent days among the Gentiles, agreed to submit to a ceremonial “cleansing” in the temple (Acts 21:26).